How to Calculate Percentage from Marks: Complete Formula Guide 2026

 Calculation:

-Many Indian universities use the CGPA (Cumulative Grade Point Average) system.
-Here's how to convert it:
+Many educational systems, particularly in India, use the CGPA (Cumulative Grade Point Average) system.
+Converting CGPA to percentage is essential for applications and comparisons.

 Example: If your CGPA is 8.6